AnsarKZ/DE_HWs/README.md

 # DE_HWs
-Home Assignments for Data Engineering
+Home Assignments for Data Engineering course at CEU